 Mind-Mindedness in Clinical versus Control Groups on Admission

 Differences in mind-mindedness between the standard care and intervention groups on admission and the control group (note the control group was observed only once) were investigated using a one-way ANOVA.
 With appropriate mind-related comments as the dependent variable, there was a main effect of group, F(2, 102) = 3.73, p = .027,2 = .069; post hoc pairwise comparisons showed that the standard care group mothers made fewer appropriate comments compared with control group mothers (p = .028).
+A Bayesian ANOVA showed that the results for the three intervention groups were equivocal (B01=0.49).
+This would indicate that the significant finding using frequentist statistics may not be reliable.
 No other pairwise comparisons were significant.

 There was also a main effect of group for non-attuned mind-related comments, F(2, 102) = 21.25, p < .001, 2 = .298; post hoc pairwise comparisons showed that intervention group mothers made more non-attuned comments compared with mothers in both the standard care and control groups (ps < .001).
-No other pairwise comparisons were significant.
+The Bayesian ANOVA showed decisive evidence for the difference of non-attuned mind-related comments among the groups (B01<0.00001) No other pairwise comparisons were significant.
+Thus, it appears non-attuned mind-related comments, but not necessarily appropriate comments, demarcated mothers in the intervention group.

 Mind-Mindedness in Clinical versus Control Groups on Discharge

 Differences in mind-mindedness between the standard care and intervention groups on discharge and the control group were investigated using a one-way ANOVA.
 There was a marginally significant main effect of group for appropriate mind-related comments, F(2, 102) = 2.69, p = .073, 2 = .051; post hoc pairwise comparisons showed that mothers in the intervention group made marginally more appropriate mind-related comments compared with mothers in the standard care group (p = .089).
+Yet the Bayesian ANOVA showed that the results were equivocal (B01=1.27).
 No pairwise comparisons were significant.

 There was a main effect of group for non-attuned mind-related comments, F(2, 102) = 4.28, p = .017, 2 = .079; post hoc pairwise comparisons showed that mothers in the standard care group made fewer non-attuned comments compared with mothers in the intervention group (p = .024), and also made marginally fewer non-attuned comments compared with the mothers in the control group (p = .052).
+Again, the Bayesian ANOVA showed the results were equivocal (B01=0.37).
 No other pairwise comparisons were significant.
+These results suggest no difference among the groups on discharge, particularly if we interpret the findings using Bayesian statistics.

 Change in Sensitivity from Admission to Discharge

 Change in maternal sensitivity between admission and discharge was investigated using a repeated measures ANOVA with sensitivity scores at admission and discharge entered as the dependent variables and group (standard care, intervention) entered as a fixed variable.
 There was an overall increase in sensitivity scores between admission and discharge, F(1, 51) = 15.15, p <.001, 2 =.297, a main effect of group, F(1, 51) = 5.51, p =.023, 2 =.108, and no interaction between group and time, F(1, 51) = 2.61, p =.352, 2 =.017.
-Post-hoc independent samples t tests showed that the standard care and intervention groups did not differ in sensitivity on admission, t(51) = 1.33, p =.190, d = .36, but at discharge, sensitivity scores were higher for the intervention group than for the standard care group, t(51) = 2.13, p =.038, d = .65.
+Bayesian repeated-measures ANOVA showed the results supported strong evidence for an overall increase in sensitivity between admission and discharge (B01=0.02).
+There was equivocal evidence for differences between the standard care and intervention group (B01=0.50).
+The interaction effect showed equivocal evidence for the intervention to moderate the change in sensitivity.

 Change in Mind-Mindedness from Admission to Discharge